jimbateson/jamesbateson.co.uk/src/articles/making-tab-patterns-accessible.md

 <br aria-hidden="true" />

 <div class="post-note"><h3>Further reading</h3><p>There are a couple of resources that are my go-to when learning how to make common component patterns accessible and both came in handy here.</p><br/><p>The first are the <a href="https://www.w3.org/TR/wai-aria-practices/">aria authoring practices examples.</a> These serve as guides on how aria should be used to make accessible patterns along with concept explanations.
-Probably not the best idea to just copy and paste these examples, but use as a starting point to learn the features you need to implement.</p>
+Probably not the best idea to just copy and paste these examples, but use them as a starting point to learn the features you need to implement.</p>
 <br/>

-<p>Secondaly there is <a href="https://inclusive-components.design/">Inclusive Components from Heydon Pickering</a>.
+<p>Secondly there is <a href="https://inclusive-components.design/">Inclusive Components from Heydon Pickering</a>.
 I love how thorough the examples are in this book (also available as a physical book).
 Heydon starts by covering the minimum viable experience the component should cover, be that with no CSS/JS, and then enhances with JS to make it fully inclusive.</p></div>

 So now we know the initial issue that was reported and have some examples of how tabs should be marked up and function accessibly, I'm going to run through each point I learned whilst fixing my broken component.
 Note that I've removed/edited some attribute names/content for brevity.